-During the twelve weeks ended February 15, 2008, CRA granted restricted share and restricted share unit awards representing 196,723 shares of its common stock that were not vested as of February 15, 2008.
+During the twelve and twenty-four weeks ended May 9, 2008, CRA granted restricted share and restricted share unit awards representing 14,759 and 211,482 shares, respectively, of its common stock that were not vested as of May 9, 2008.
+During each of the twelve and twenty four weeks ended May 9, 2008, CRA granted 11,000 stock options.

-Under Emerging Issues Task Force of the Financial Accounting Standards Board (the "EITF") No. 04-08, "The Effect of Contingently Convertible Debt on Diluted Earnings Per Share" and EITF 90-19, "Convertible Bonds with Issuer Option to Settle for Cash upon Conversion", because of CRA's obligation to settle the par value of the convertible debentures in cash, the Company is not required to include any shares underlying the convertible debentures in its diluted weighted average shares outstanding until the average stock price per share for the quarter exceeds the \$40 conversion price and only to the extent of the additional shares CRA may be required to issue in the event CRA's conversion obligation exceeds the principal amount of the debentures converted.
+Under EITF No. 04-08, "The Effect of Contingently Convertible Debt on Diluted Earnings Per Share" and EITF 90-19, "Convertible Bonds with Issuer Option to Settle for Cash upon Conversion", because of CRA's obligation to settle the par value of the convertible debentures in cash, the Company is not required to include any shares underlying the convertible debentures in its diluted weighted average shares outstanding until the average stock price per share for the quarter exceeds the \$40 conversion price and only to the extent of the additional shares CRA may be required to issue in the event CRA's conversion obligation exceeds the principal amount of the debentures converted.
 At such time, only the number of shares that would be issuable (under the "treasury" method of accounting for share dilution) are included, which is based upon the amount by which the average stock price exceeds the conversion price.
-The average stock price for the twelve weeks ended February 15, 2008 was \$45.17 per share; therefore, 257,000 shares underlying the debentures were included in the diluted weighted average shares outstanding for the twelve weeks ended February 15, 2008.
-The average stock price for the twelve weeks ended February 16, 2007 was \$52.20 per share; therefore, 526,000 shares underlying the debentures were included in the diluted weighted average shares outstanding for the twelve weeks ended February 16, 2007.
+Included in the diluted weighted average shares outstanding for the twenty-four weeks ended May 9, 2008 were 127,000 shares underlying the debentures because the average stock price for the twelve weeks ended February 15, 2008 was \$52.50.
+The average stock price for the twenty-four weeks ended May 9, 2008 was \$39.20 per share.
+The average stock price for the twelve and twenty-four weeks ended May 11, 2007 was \$51.91 and \$52.05 per share; therefore, 516,000 and 521,000 shares underlying the debentures were included in the diluted weighted average shares outstanding for the twelve and twenty-four weeks ended May 11, 2007, respectively.

-8. Net Income per Share (Continued)
+9. Net Income per Share (Continued)

-Basic weighted average shares outstanding for the twelve weeks ended February 15, 2008 decreased compared to the comparable period in fiscal 2007, primarily as a result of the repurchase of 1,172,286 shares by CRA under the share repurchase program during the second and third quarters of fiscal 2007, offset by stock issued due to stock option exercises.
+Basic weighted average shares outstanding for the twelve and twenty-four weeks ended May 9, 2008 decreased compared to the comparable periods in fiscal 2007, primarily as a result of the repurchase of 1,284,282 shares by CRA under the share repurchase program during the second and third quarters of fiscal 2007 and the second quarter of fiscal 2008, partially offset by stock issued due to stock option exercises.

 As part of the earnout provisions included in the acquisition agreements for acquisitions CRA completed in fiscal 2006 and fiscal 2005, CRA may settle a portion of its obligations through the issuance of its common stock.
 Issuance of these shares is contingent upon certain provisions of the acquisition agreements.
-All shares for which the necessary conditions underlying the earnout provisions have been met as of February 15, 2008 are included in basic and diluted weighted average shares outstanding as of the point in time that the shares were issued.
+All shares for which the necessary conditions underlying the earnout provisions have been met as of May 9, 2008 are included in basic and diluted weighted average shares outstanding as of the point in time that the shares were issued.